Kevin0M16/Swiss-Selector/README.md

 * Built in log textbox for troubleshooting issues
 * Image Preview of mod cars
 * Option to skip Intro
+* Change view mode from Big to Mini at File --> Mini Mode
 * Ability to:
   * set parts or entire car to examined for condition
   * duplicate the engine on the engine stand